carloslavig/simple-calculator/README.md

 # simple-calculator
-Just making a sample calculator using some tools
+Just making a simple calculator using some tools